 Here at the Institute of Real Estate Education we are developing licensing courses for Loan Officers.
-We currently have the 5 hour Post License Course for Mortgage Loan Officers, and we expect to have additional classes developed this year.

 Mortgage Loan Officer applicants will need to comply with the SAFE Act.